digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

 All of the connections are stored in config/connection.js and the default connection to use is stored in config/models.js

-### Assumptions

-It is assume that you already have a database created.
-If you do not have a database, you can create a free MongoDb and Postgres on Heroku or a free MySQL database on Azure.
 For this tutorial, we are going to use a free Postgresql database hosted on Heroku.

 ### Postgres